Welcome to Healthy Kids Community Challenge Manitoulin!

 There are approximately 3,220 children and youth (ages 0 to 19 years of age) living in the Manitoulin District, comprising up to 25.5% of our population.
 Our lifestyles have to change in order for our children to have a better future!

 The Manitoulin District is one of 45 communities across Ontario to successfully receive funding by the Ministry of Health and Long-Term Care (MOHLTC) for the Healthy Kids Community Challenge (HKCC).
-This initiative is targeted at improving the health of our children ages 0 to 12 and reducing the prevalence of childhood obesity through promotion of physical activity and healthy eating.
+This initiative is targeted at improving the health of our children ages 0-12 through the promotion of physical activity and healthy eating.